In celebration of trees and woodland, we are supporting London Tree Week (27 May – 4 June 2017), with the help of the Mayor of London.

 Free form walk in which you get to write and inspire others to write haiku.
 With the option to have them printed and published in a zine – as an anthology from the walkshop.

-We are off to Haiku Woods (formerly known as Highgate & Queen’s Woods), to step into a woodland wonderland.
+We set off to Haiku Woods (formerly known as Queen’s Woods in Highgate), to step into a woodland wonderland.
 Walk with us composing haiku, through one of London’s best preserved woods and having fun capturing London’s heritage in just 3 lines and 17 syllables.

 - All London Tree Week